- A sunk cost is an irretrievable cost. Once spent, the sunk cost cannot be recovered when the firm leaves the industry.

 - A sunk cost is incurred in the past and cannot be changed.

-- A non-sunk cost are costs that will only be occured if a particular decision is made.
+- A non-sunk cost is a cost that will only occur if a particular decision is made.

 Examples of sunk costs